Asmitumrao/HeartByte/README.md

    ![image](https://github.com/user-attachments/assets/e20c4216-3ad4-457f-8691-7f333cbf4b25)

 ## ADDITIONAL FEATURES
-## Personlized Diet Plan for Patients
+## Personalized Diet Plan for Patients
 This part of the project provides personalized diet recommendations using the **Groq LLM API**.
 The system uses a **Flask** backend to interact with Groq's powerful language models for generating customized meal plans.
 The project also includes a **Node.js backend** and components for machine learning models .

 ![image](https://github.com/user-attachments/assets/79b09375-ca6c-4712-9704-9cfe717417ae)